-By eliminating the need for the supportive metal core, an esthetic all-ceramic crown can be created with a reduced thickness of material.
+By eliminating the need for the supportive metal core, anesthetic all-ceramic crown can be created with a reduced thickness of the material.
 This makes them a more favorable treatment choice in areas with limited space.
 Additionally, the elimination of the metal core allows for light transmission through the porcelain for better optical, life-like properties and a higher level of esthetics.

 All-ceramic materials continue to evolve in strength and durability, but caution should still be exercised for areas of the mouth requiring heavy function.

 Although not as popular a treatment choice for esthetic reasons, gold crowns are still indicated in some instances.
 For example, patients with strong bites and those with parafunctional habits (such as grinding or clenching) might be better served with a gold crown.
 The traditional restorative material can provide stronger support to the remaining healthy tooth structure.
 Gold crowns offer a level of durability that is appropriate for teeth located in the back of the mouth (such as the molars), where they will not be highly visible.
 Gold crowns tend to offer greater longevity and require less preparation than porcelain and porcelain-fused-to-metal crowns.
 When chewing, gold tends to be less abrasive to the opposing tooth than porcelain.
 This helps to prevent wearing of the teeth.

 Smiles by Design Dentistry accepts most dental insurance plans and we are also pleased to offer easy, NO INTEREST financing if you do not have insurance or if your insurance plan will only provide partial coverage.